pelias-deprecated/vagrant/README.md

     * more details on the API can be found here: [Pelias API](https://github.com/pelias/api)
     * in addition, you can access our [Demo](http://rawgit.com/pelias/demo/vagrant/index.html#loc=7,41.857,13.217) which will let you visualize the data you're loading, run searches, etc.
   * load Geonames data for England into Elasticsearch
-  * load OSM extracts for London into Elasticsearch
+  * load an OSM extract for London into Elasticsearch
 * `vagrant suspend` or `vagrant halt` will stop the virtual machine without any data loss
 * `vagrant up` will bring it back online for use
-* to start from scratch: `vagrant destroy; vagrant up`, or `curl -XDELETE http://localhost:9200/pelias` followed by `vagrant provision`
+* to start entirely from scratch: `vagrant destroy; vagrant up`, or to just reload all the data: `curl -XDELETE http://localhost:9200/pelias` followed by `vagrant provision`

 How long will this take?
 ------------------------